-Anne Peters, a William W. Cook Global Law Professor at Michigan Law, is director of the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (Germany), and a professor at the universities of Heidelberg, Free University of Berlin, and Basel (Switzerland).
+Anne Peters, an L. Bates Lea Global Professor of Law at Michigan Law, is director of the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (Germany), and a professor at the University of Heidelberg, Free University of Berlin, and University of Basel (Switzerland).
 She was a member (substitute) of the European Commission for Democracy through Law (Venice Commission) from 2011 to 2014, and was a legal expert for the Independent International Fact-Finding Mission on the Conflict in Georgia in 2009.

 Professor Peters was president of the European Society of International Law (2010–2012), and has served on the governance board of various learned societies such as the German Association of International Law, the German Association of Constitutional Law, and the Society of International Constitutional Law.
 She is currently vice president of the Basel Institute of Governance.